 “Within Piktochart, the templates can be customized to create a beautiful and professional visual using half the time with a different program or when starting from scratch,” says Lindsey.

-Watch the short video clip below to learn the different ways that Lindsey and her team use Piktochart for their organization’s learning and development projects.
+Watch the short video clip below to learn the different ways that Lindsey and her team use Piktochart for their organization’s learning and development plan projects.
+With Piktochart’s infographic maker, it’s easy to create learning and development visuals.

-Now that you understand the importance of a learning and development strategy for a business, there’s no better time to dedicate resources to create one that works.
+Now that you understand the importance of a learning and development strategy for a business, there’s no better time for planning to identify and dedicate resources to create a template document that works for your team.

 A lot of these training programs may end up being ineffective.
 This happens when companies make assumptions, don’t carefully communicate with employees, or skip any of the steps outlined above to develop a successful program.

 As mentioned above, it is essential to make your learning and development strategies employee-focused.
-Having them at the center ensures streamlined and practical training.
+Planning them at the center of the project ensures streamlined and practical training for your team.
 However, it should also be aligned with your company goals and be delivered in an engaging and feasible way.

-While these may seem a bit daunting at first, the reward is worth it.
-It can help employees perform better, foster cooperation, reduce employee turnover, and promote growth externally and internally in an organization.
+While this project may seem a bit daunting at first, the reward is worth it; for your business, for you as a manager, and for your hardworking team.
+Focusing on and prioritizing employees’ professional goals, career goals, and desired career path makes for happy, productive, and loyal staff.
+It can help employees perform and accomplish tasks better, foster cooperation, reduce employee turnover, and promote job growth externally and internally in an organization.

-Use the templates above as starting points.
-If you want to explore more relevant templates, you can create a free Piktochart account.
+Use the templates above as starting points for performance reviews and more.
+If you want to explore more relevant templates or have a specific development plan template in mind, you can create a free Piktochart account.

 Want a head start with your learning and development projects?